maxwell-bland/maxwell-bland/README.md

-Now that my Ph.D. work is done, my main WIP is rolling out production-ready, [state-of-the-art kernel protections](https://motorolanews.com/motorola-introduces-the-motorola-edge-40-business-edition/#:~:text=With%20moto%20edge%2040%20business%20edition%2C%20Motorola%20is,threats%20and%20exploits%20used%20to%20target%20their%20devices.) to Motorola smartphones, improving on 14+ years of work dedicated to hypervisor-level kernel protections, and hacking in preventions for scarcely discussed vulnerabilities introduced by the current Android GKI and Linux.
+My main WIP is rolling out production-ready, [state-of-the-art kernel protections](https://motorolanews.com/motorola-introduces-the-motorola-edge-40-business-edition/#:~:text=With%20moto%20edge%2040%20business%20edition%2C%20Motorola%20is,threats%20and%20exploits%20used%20to%20target%20their%20devices.) to Motorola smartphones, improving on 14+ years of work dedicated to hypervisor-level kernel protections, and hacking in preventions for scarcely discussed vulnerabilities introduced by the current Android GKI and Linux.